AvaPL/avapl.github.io/_posts/2025-10-20-a-few-testing-anti-patterns-part-1.md

     [//]: # (@formatter:on)

-1. It turns out that the new instance you've added affects the average rating in another test, making it fail.
+1. The new instance affects the average rating in another test, causing it to fail.

    [//]: # (@formatter:off)